echemdb/autotag-metadata/doc/usage.md

 The folder will only be observed when the program is activated.
 It can also be tuned off any time.

+When the program is running and a new file is created (`test.txt`), the current content from `raw yaml` will be written into a new file in the same folder name `test.txt.meta.yaml`.

 3. metadata input

 When the program is started the mask is empty and metadata must be added in the `Raw Yaml` tab. such as: